Property Management Blog

 Maryland landlords can evict tenants for various reasons, such as non-payment of rent, lease violations, or illegal activities.
 The type of notice of eviction required depends on the reason for termination.
 Generally, there are three types of eviction notices used in Maryland:

-1. Pay Rent or Quit Notices: Issued when a tenant fails to pay rent, giving the tenant a specified number of days to pay the overdue rent or move out.
+1. Pay Rent or Quit Notices: Issued when a tenant fails to pay rent, giving the tenant a specified number of days to pay rent or move out.

-2. Cure or Quit Notices: Given when a tenant violates the lease terms, allowing a specific period to rectify the violation or vacate the property.
+2. Cure or Quit Notices: A landlord files a cure or quit notice when a tenant violates the lease terms, allowing a specific period to rectify the violation or vacate the rental property.

 Serving a Tenant with an Eviction Notice in Maryland